 Board’s Duties and Responsibilities

 The Board oversees the strategic direction, performance and affairs of the Manager, in furtherance of the Manager’s primary responsibility to foster the success of Ascendas Reit so as to deliver sustainable value over the long term to Unitholders.
 It provides overall guidance to the management team (Management), led by the Chief Executive Officer (CEO).
-The Board works with Management to achieve Ascendas Reit’s objectives and long term success and Management is accountable to the Board for its performance.
+The Board works with Management to achieve Ascendas Reit’s objectives and long-term success and Management is accountable to the Board for its performance.
 Management is responsible for the execution of the strategy for Ascendas Reit and the day-to-day operations of Ascendas Reit’s business.

 The Board establishes goals for Management and monitors the achievement of these goals.
-It ensures that proper and effective controls are in place to assess and manage business risks and compliance with requirements under the Listing Manual, the Property Funds Appendix, as well as any other applicable guidelines prescribed by the SGXST, MAS or other relevant authorities, and applicable laws.
+It ensures that proper and effective controls are in place to assess and manage business risks and compliance with requirements under the Listing Manual, the Property Funds Appendix, as well as any other applicable guidelines prescribed by the SGX- ST, MAS or other relevant authorities, and applicable laws.
 It also sets the disclosure and transparency standards for Ascendas Reit and ensures that obligations to Unitholders and other stakeholders are understood and met.

-- material acquisitions, investments and divestments;
+(a) material acquisitions, investments and divestments;

+The Directors are fiduciaries and are collectively and individually obliged at all times to act honestly and objectively in the best interests of Ascendas Reit.
+Consistent with this principle, the Board is committed to ethics and integrity of action and has adopted a Board Code of Business Conduct and Ethics (Board Code) which provides that every Director is expected to, among other things, adhere to the highest standards of ethical conduct.
+All Directors are required to comply with the Board Code.
+This sets the appropriate tone from the top in respect of the desired organisational culture, and assists the Board in ensuring proper accountability within the Manager.
 In line with this, the Board has a standing policy that a Director must not allow himself or herself to get into a position where there is a conflict between his or her duty to Ascendas Reit and his or her own interests.
 Where a Director has a conflict of interest in a particular matter, he or she will be required to disclose his or her interest to the Board, recuse himself or herself from deliberations on the matter and abstain from voting on the matter.
 Every Director has complied with this policy, and where relevant, such compliance has been duly recorded in the minutes of meeting or written resolutions.

-Further, the Directors have the responsibility to act with due diligence in the discharge of their duties and ensure that they have the relevant knowledge to carry out and discharge their duties as directors, including understanding their roles as executive, non-executive and independent directors, the business of Ascendas Reit and the environment in which Ascendas Reit operates.
+Furthermore, the Directors have the responsibility to act with due diligence in the discharge of their duties and ensure that they have the relevant knowledge to carry out and discharge their duties as directors, including understanding their roles as executive, non-executive, and independent directors, the business of Ascendas Reit and the environment in which Ascendas Reit operates.
 The Directors are also required to dedicate the necessary effort, commitment and time to their work as directors, and are expected to attend all meetings of the Board, except if unusual circumstances make attendance impractical.

 All the Board Committees have clear written terms of reference setting out their respective composition, authorities and duties, including reporting back to the Board.
 Each of the Board Committees operates under delegated authority from the Board with the Board retaining overall oversight.
 The decisions and significant matters discussed at the respective Board Committees are reported to the Board on a periodic basis.
 The minutes of the Board Committee meetings which record the key deliberations and decisions taken during these meetings are also circulated to all Board members for their information.
-The composition of the various Board Committees is set out on pages 100 and 138 of this Annual Report.
+The composition of the various Board Committees is set out on pages 108 and 143 of this Annual Report.
 The duties and responsibilities of the Board Committees are set out in this Report.